lustre-labs/lustre/examples/03-controlled-inputs/README.md

 If you're having trouble with Lustre or not sure what the right way to do something is, the best place to get help is the [Gleam Discord server](https://discord.gg/Fm8Pwmy).
 You could also open an issue on the [Lustre GitHub repository](https://github.com/lustre-labs/lustre/issues).

-While our docs are still a work in progress, the official [Elm guide](https://guide.elm-lang.org) is also a great resource for learning about the Model-View-Update architecture and the kinds of patterns that Lustre is built around.